Raychani1/Monopoly_Simulation/README.md

 <!-- GETTING STARTED -->
 ## **Getting Started**

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### **Prerequisites**

-* **Python 3.10.x** - It is either installed on your Linux distribution or on other Operating Systems you can get it from the [Official Website](https://www.python.org/downloads/release/python-3100/), [Microsoft Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=US) or through Windows Subsystem for Linux (WSL) using this [article](https://medium.com/@rhdzmota/python-development-on-the-windows-subsystem-for-linux-wsl-17a0fa1839d).
+* **Python 3.10.x** - It is either installed on your Linux distribution or on other Operating Systems you can get it from the [Official Website](https://www.python.org/downloads/release/python-3100/), [Microsoft Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=US) or through `Windows Subsystem for Linux (WSL)` using this [article](https://medium.com/@rhdzmota/python-development-on-the-windows-subsystem-for-linux-wsl-17a0fa1839d).

 ## **Usage**